PoslavskySV/combinatorics/README.md

 ## Historical note

-The code was initially written for the Redberry computer algebra system (redberry.cc), but then was moved into a separate artifact.
+The code was initially written as a part of Redberry computer algebra system (http://redberry.cc), but then was moved into a separate artifact.

 ## Maven